 On October 31, 2013, the 73-mile road to Medog was opened.
 What took us 18 days of hiking can now be reached by vehicle in one afternoon.
 The city of Medog is now a bustling tourist attraction.
 Over 70,000 Han Chinese tourists visited Medog in 2016.
 Resort Hotels and restaurants are flourishing.

-Through a contact Gil had with His Holiness the 14th Dalai Lama, Tenzin Gyatso’s niece—Khando Chazotsang—we were able to have her share our Tibet photographs with him.
-Like all Tibetan Buddhists, he was fascinated by these first-hand views of Pemako–the Hidden Land of the Blossoming Lotus.
+His Holiness the 14th Dalai Lama looks at one of our photographs of a local Lopa tribesman in the Chimdro Valley lovingly holding onto his picture.
+Through a contact Gil Gillenwater has with His Holiness the 14th Dalai Lama, Tenzin Gyatso’s niece—Khando Chazotsang—we were able to have her share our Tibet photographs with him.
+Like all Tibetan Buddhists, he is fascinated by these firsthand views of Pemako–the Hidden Land of the Blossoming Lotus.
 Our cover letter told of handing out photographs of him and the reverence and awe the photos elicited.
-In this photograph he is looking at a local Lopa tribesman in the Chimdro Valley lovingly holding onto his picture.
-We told him that to the residents of Pemako, he will forever be their “God King”.
-In a follow up letter, he thanked us profusely for this unique glimpse into Tibet’s most sacred landscape and the people who live there.
+We told him that to the residents of Pemako, he will forever be their “God King.”
+In a follow-up letter, he thanked us profusely for this unique glimpse into Tibet’s most sacred landscape and the people who live there.